algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xc4
 - Stack: ..., A: uint64, B: uint64 &rarr; ..., any
 - Bth scratch space value of the Ath transaction in the current group
 - Availability: v6
 - Mode: Application

+## itxnas f

+- Opcode: 0xc5 {uint8 transaction field index}
+- Stack: ..., A: uint64 &rarr; ..., any
+- Ath value of the array field F of the last inner transaction
+- Availability: v6
+- Mode: Application

+## gitxnas t f

+- Opcode: 0xc6 {uint8 transaction group index} {uint8 transaction field index}
+- Stack: ..., A: uint64 &rarr; ..., any
+- Ath value of the array field F from the Tth transaction in the last inner group submitted
+- Availability: v6
+- Mode: Application